-The School recognizes the award of a Doctor of Dental Medicine (DMD) degree carries with it the full authority of the institution and communicates to those who might seek the services of the bearer that he or she is competent to practice dentistry.
-The DMD degree is unique in that the graduate is prepared and, upon licensure, is allowed to practice all disciplines of the dental profession.
-This requires that the student master didactic knowledge as well as developing learning skills and attitudes essential to the profession.
-The student requires both cognitive and technical skills to successfully negotiate the curriculum.
+The University of Louisville ("School") recognizes the award of a Doctor of Dental Medicine (DMD) or Bachelor of Science in Dental Hygiene (BS) degree carries with it the full authority of the institution and communicates to those who might seek the services of the bearer that he/she/they are competent to practice dentistry.
+This requires that the student acquire didactic knowledge as well as learning skills and attitudes essential to the profession.
+The student requires both cognitive and technical skills to negotiate the curriculum.

 The School is aware of the unique nature of the dental curriculum.
-Applicants must possess the skills and abilities that will allow them to successfully complete the demanding course of study and receive the full benefit of the education.
-As part of this process the student is required to manage and perform supervised treatment on the patients of the School.
-All involved are responsible for the well-being of patients.
-This includes treatment planning, the safe delivery of treatment within a reasonable time frame.
-With this in mind, the student must be able to meet technical standards with or without reasonable accommodation.
+Students must possess the skills and abilities that will allow them to successfully complete the demanding course of study and receive the full benefit of the education.
+In the process the student is required to manage or perform supervised treatment on the patients of the School.
+The School has the responsibility of ensuring the well-being of patients.
+This includes the completion of treatment safely and within an acceptable amount of time.
+With this in mind, the student must be able to meet the following technical standards with or without reasonable accommodation.